Homemade Eczema Cream Recipe + babies version

 Lavender Essential Oil

-Lavender is one of my favourite essential oils as it is so calming.
+Lavender is one of my favorite essential oils as it is so calming.
 We often diffuse a few drops in the evenings too.

 Lavender Oil has anti-inflammatory properties are thought to soothe and heal damaged red skin.

-There is no need to add essential oils if you’re making a cream to use regularly on your infant.
+There is no need to add essential oils to this cream especially if you’re skin is very sensitive.

-If you want to add a little oil then I’ve linked to his guidance in the excema cream recipe for babies below.
+If you want to find out more about adding essential oils then I’ve linked to Tisserand’s guidance in the adapted. excema cream recipe for babies below.

 Ingredients for Homemade Eczema Cream With Oatmeal